Carver Mead: Neural models of computing

 Next Mead began to explore the potential for modelling biological systems of computation: animal and human brains.
 His interest in biological models dated back at least to 1967, when he met biophysicist Max Delbrück.
 Delbrück had stimulated Mead's interest in transducer physiology, the transformations that occur between the physical input initiating a perceptual process and eventual perceptual phenomena.

 Observing graded synaptic transmission in the retina, Mead became interested in the potential to treat transistors as analog devices rather than digital switches.
 He noted parallels between charges moving in MOS transistors operated in weak inversion and charges flowing across the membranes of neurons.
-He worked with John Hopfield and Nobelist Richard Feynman, helping to create three new fields: neural networks, neuromorphic engineering, and the physics of computation.
+He worked with Nobelist John Hopfield and Nobelist Richard Feynman, helping to create three new fields: neural networks, neuromorphic engineering, and the physics of computation.
 Mead, considered a founder of neuromorphic engineering, is credited with coining the term "neuromorphic processors".

 Mead was then successful in finding venture capital funding to support the start of a number of companies, in part due to an early connection with Arnold Beckman, chairman of the Caltech Board of Trustees.
 Mead has said that his preferred approach to development is "technology push", exploring something interesting and then developing useful applications for it.